FredStober/tinyBT/README.md

   - krpc.py    - implements the basic UDP Kademila-RPC protocol layer
   - dht.py     - contains the code for accessing the Mainline DHT using KRPC
+  - tracker.py - implements the UDP and HTTP tracker protocol for peer discovery

 KRPC Implementation
 -------------------